xadupre/onnx/docs/docsgen/source/intro/python.md

 ## Serialization

-ONNX is built on the top of protobuf.
+ONNX is built from C++ following protobuf format.
 It adds the necessary definitions to describe a machine learning model and most of the time, ONNX is used to serialize or deserialize a model.
 First section addresses this need.
 Second section introduces the serialization and deserialization of